rosspb1467/TCNJ2k24Drumpad/Drumpad Samples/Readme.md

-Snare(Unused) is used but was outputed when sampled as that name Drum_13_CrashCymbal.wav in the Drumset folder was not used in this Drumpad demo
+Snare(Unused) is used but was outputed when sampled as that name.

+Drum_13_CrashCymbal.wav in the Drumset folder was not used in this Drumpad demo.